memphisdev/memphis-example-solutions/README.md

 This repository contains examples of integrating [Memphis](https://github.com/memphisdev/memphis), the next-generation message broker, with other open-source technologies to solve technical use cases.

 ## Contributing

-Memphis{dev} is an open-source project.
+This is an open-source project.

 We are committed to a fully transparent development process and appreciate highly any contributions.